 A couple of decades ago, I met a Cajun man who told a story that wouldn't let me be.
 He was a Cathar, he said, descendant of ancestors who escaped the inquisition in the South of France and eventually ended up with the Cajun people of Louisiana.
 I knew then I had to write a story of a Cajun who knew a secret with the power to change the world.

 I went to the South of France to learn about the Cathars.
-What I learned transformed the way I looked at history, religion and the church.
+What I discovered transformed the way I looked at history, religion and the church.
 It took me almost twenty years to tell the story I needed to tell.
-I worked hard at my craft because my writing had to do justice to the characters who came alive when I heard their stories from living believers in a faith that gave the martyrs strength to face the fire.
+I worked hard at my craft because my writing had to do justice to the characters who came alive when I heard their stories from living believers in a faith that gave the martyrs strength to face the inquisitor's fire.

-The places where they lived and died, the memories they entrusted to a few who survived, the ruins that used to be castles and villages, and the faith that still survives among believers who still trust the path of Gnosis that leads to the eternal and reveals the great truth of the ages.
+The places where they lived and died, the memories they entrusted to a few who survived, the ruins that used to be castles and villages, and the faith that still survives among believers who still trust the path of Gnosis that leads to the eternal, and reveals the great truth of the ages.

 I have other books.
 I write a lot, but these three are books I had to write.
 They lived in my heart until they found their way to the page.